 Solopreneurs Adopt AI for Marketing and Outreach

 Business Insider reports that two solopreneurs, Jennifer O'Brien and Liane Agbi, described using generative AI to speed marketing and client outreach.
 According to Business Insider, O'Brien, founder of Calms Jewelry, told the outlet she uses Anthropic's Claude and OpenAI's ChatGPT to generate creative variations and email-subject-line tests in minutes, and she said, "As a solo entrepreneur, I do not have time to wear so many different hats.
 AI has helped me replicate the work of a marketing department."
 Business Insider reports that Agbi, founder of Beautifuli Digital, said she used AI to streamline follow-ups and converted dormant leads into business.
-Industry context: Independent practitioners increasingly use generative AI as a creative and operational multiplier, enabling faster iteration without expanding headcount.
+Independent practitioners increasingly use generative AI as a creative and operational multiplier, enabling faster iteration without expanding headcount.

 What happened